Taqla/context-engineering-learn/04_organs_applications.md

 You've now completed the foundations series, exploring the complete progression from atoms to organs.
 From here, you can:

-1. Dive into the hands-on guides to implement these concepts
+1. Dive into the hands-on guides in `10_guides_zero_to_hero/` to implement these concepts
-2. Explore reusable templates for quick implementation
+2. Explore the reusable templates in `20_templates/` for quick implementation
-3. Study complete examples to see these principles in action
+3. Study the complete examples in `30_examples/` to see these principles in action
-4. Reference the detailed documentation for deeper understanding
+4. Reference the detailed documentation in `40_reference/` for deeper understanding
-5. Continue to the advanced foundations: cognitive tools, field theory, and meta-recursion
+5. Keep reading the advacend parts of the foundation series: [Continue to 05_cognitive_tools.md →](05_cognitive_tools.md)

 The path you choose depends on your learning style and goals.
 Whatever direction you take, you now have the fundamental knowledge needed to become a skilled context engineer.